grosjo/fts-xapian/README.md

 NGrams details
 --------------

-Yhe partial & full parameters are the NGram values for header fields, which means the keywords created for fields (To, Cc, ...) are between 3 and 20 chars long.
+The partial & full parameters are the NGram values for header fields, which means the keywords created for fields (To, Cc, ...) are between 3 and 20 chars long.
 Full words are also added by default (if not longer than 245 chars, which is the limit of Xapian capability).